 It’s no secret the weather has been warm for quite some time.
-In Sacramento we’ve been seen triple digit weather and there seems to be no end until fall.
 When dealing with hot, high heat, it’s important to take care of your home.
 Many times, homeowners let maintenance go until something breaks or goes wrong.
 To combat this, we’re sharing a list of our favorite tips to prepare your home for a California summer.
 These tasks shouldn’t take too long or involve too much effort.
 But always keep in mind that if something is challenging for you, please call a professional.

 Clean Your Gutters

 One of the first things you should do to prepare your home for a California summer is to clean your gutters and downspouts.
 It’s true, California does not get as much rain as it used to, but even then, it’s important to keep your gutters free of debris.
 Cleaning your gutters and downspouts will ensure that summer storms won’t catch you off guard and pests won’t make a nest in your gutters.

 Landscape Around Your Condenser

 Did you know that when it comes to an outdoor condenser, landscaping matters.
 If plants grow too close or crowd the condenser, they impede airflow, forcing the system to work harder and forcing your bills to go up.
 This is also true about low hanging branches or condensers that are in direct sunlight.
 When thinking about landscaping around your condenser, keep in mind that the condenser should be shaded and have a clearance of 2-3 feet on all sides.

 Your front door takes a beating during the winter.
 Between rain, mud, and weather proofing, it’s time you gave your front door the attention it deserves.
 Use this summer season to give it a good washing.
 Also, use a screwdriver to inspect the weather stripping.
 If you see any gaps, caulk them up.
 Also, it never hurts to tighten the hinges.